Y0Coss/docs-fork/pages/network/load_balancer/case_http2/guide.en-gb.md

 ## Objective

-The OVH Load Balancer TCP frontends do not currently support the HTTP/2 protocol.
+The OVHcloud Load Balancer TCP frontends do not currently support the HTTP/2 protocol.
 However, you can bypass this restriction by using TCP mode with the ALPN extension of the TLS protocol.

 ALPN (Application-Layer Protocol Negotiation) is a TLS extension that enables the application layer to negotiate which protocol will be used (h2 in this case).

-**This guide is designed to help you create an HTTP/2 service with the OVH Load Balancer solution.
+**This guide is designed to help you create an HTTP/2 service with the OVHcloud Load Balancer solution.
 Here, we will configure this service to balance the load across several servers responding with HTTP/2.**

 ## Requirements